openvinotoolkit/open_model_zoo/demos/README.md

 ```sh
 <INSTALL_DIR>\bin\setupvars.bat
 ```
-If you use your own Inference Engine and OpenCV binaries to build the demos please make sure you have added to the `PATH` environment variable.
+If you use your own Inference Engine build with disabled RPATH please make sure you have added Inference Engine binaries and its dependencies (e.g. OpenCV, TBB) to the `PATH` environment variable.

 To debug or run the demos on Windows in Microsoft Visual Studio, make sure you have properly configured **Debugging** environment settings for the **Debug**